RhetTbull/osxphotos/README.md

                                   w/o TZ).
   --update                        Only export new or updated files.
 See notes
                                   below on export and --update.
+  --dry-run                       Dry run (test) the export but don't actually
-  --export-as-hardlink            Hardlink files instead of copying them.
+                                  export any files; most useful with --verbose --export-as-hardlink            Hardlink files instead of copying them.
                                   Cannot be used with --exiftool which creates copies of the files with embedded EXIF data.